 Quality of DOCG wines is “guaranteed” by a government-licensed agency that analyses and tastes wine before it is bottled.
 Each guaranteed bottle of wine is labelled with a numbered governmental seal across the neck of the bottle, to prevent fraud.

-The Barolo DOCG laws caps the maximum harvest per hectare at 8,000 kg of grapes.
+For wines made from grapes grown in several vineyards, the Barolo DOCG laws cap the maximum harvest at 8,000 kg of grapes / ha.
 This makes just under 7,000 full-sized bottles per hectare.
+For single-vineyard (labelled “Vigna”) Barolo, the permitted maximum is even less: 7,200 kg /ha.
 Top winemakers always plant below the maximum limit, so can each produce no more than a few thousand bottles of high quality Barolo per year.

 As a result, supply of the wine is limited; and that is why there will never be enough Barolo to satisfy the market.
 This premium wine sells out and leaves the winemakers’ cellars quickly.

-Barolo has to be aged for a minimum of three years, spending two of those years in barrels made from oak or chestnut.
-Barolo Riserva has to be aged in the cellar for five years before release.
+Barolo has to be aged for a minimum of 38 months, spending at least 18 months in barrels made from oak or chestnut.
+Barolo Riserva has to be aged in the cellar for 62 months, including at least 18 months in oak, before release.

 How is Barolo wine made?